ckastner/debian-ansible-roles/roles/rabbitmq/README.md

 ### RabbitMQ

-This creates `/etc/rabbitmq/rabbitmq.conf`.
-There isn't much to this yet, other than to manage certificates for TLS connections.
+This creates `/etc/rabbitmq/rabbitmq.conf` and `/etc/rabbitmq/conf.d`.
+There
+isn't much to this yet, other than managing certificates for TLS connections.

 ### firewalld